GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation

 Specifically, IR should keep track of the data types of graph structural elements.
 We design \tool to be strong-typing by explicitly stating the type of terminal nodes with respective special tokens, \eg \texttt{<E>} for \texttt{Entity}, \texttt{<R>} for \texttt{Relation}, \texttt{<A>} for \texttt{Attribute}, etc. Values of different types are also differentiated in \tool with our pre-defined or user custom indicators, \eg \texttt{string}, \texttt{number}, \texttt{date}, \texttt{time}, etc.

 Furthermore, IR should also preserve the hierarchical dependencies that are critical for multi-hop queries.
-We induce \texttt{<ES>} as a scoping token in \tool to explicitly indicate the underlying dependencies among the clauses produced by an \texttt{EntitySet}, as shown in Table \ref{tab:grammar}.
-Such scoping tokens in \tool can facilitate the compiler to recover the hierarchical structure and finally transform the IR sequences into one of the graph query languages deterministically.
+We introduce \texttt{<ES>} as a scoping token in \tool to explicitly indicate the underlying dependencies among the clauses produced by an \texttt{EntitySet}, as shown in Appendix Table \ref{tab:full_grammar}.
+Such scoping tokens in \tool can facilitate the compiler to recover the hierarchical structure and finally convert the IR sequences into one of the graph query languages deterministically.